Reviving Traditional Organic Heirloom Pokkali Rice Farming Heritage of Kerala

 Current Status

-Market GI Tagged traditional Organic Certified Nutrient Rich Heirloom Pokkali Rice at competitive pricepoints of Rs 100/Kg Seeds and Rs 200/Kg Rice comparable to Organic Basmati rice and equivalents.
-Set up profitable Minimum Support Prices for farmers.
-Ensure only rice cultivated from traditional heirloom seeds in these coastal Pokkali clay farms (not inland farms) are branded as authentic Pokkali.
+Online Marketplace to buy and sell Organic Pokkali Seeds and Rice at competitive pricepoints comparable to Organic Basmati rice and equivalents.
+Enable profitable Minimum Support Prices.
+Ensure rice cultivated only from traditional heirloom seeds in coastal Pokkali clay farms (not inland farms) of Ernakulam and Alappuzhia districts are branded and sold as authentic Pokkali.

 Genome Database

-Generate Genomic DNA Sequence database for all existing traditional Pokkali rice seeds (past and present) exclusively from coastal clay Pokkali farm lands of Ernakulam, Alappuzha and Thrissur districts that represent authentic GI Tagged Organic Pokkali cultivation to enable rapid classification, authentication, preservation and revival.
-Authentic heirloom Pokkali rice is GI-tagged to be only those harvested continuously over millenia from farm lands of central coastal Kerala.
-Studies with misrepresented specimens such as Bengal Pokkali or Vyttila-x genetically modified varieties grown in other inland regions do not represent authentic Pokkali.
+Genomic DNA Sequence database for all existing traditional Pokkali rice seeds (past and present) exclusively from coastal clay Pokkali farm lands of Ernakulam, Alappuzha and Thrissur districts that represent authentic GI Tagged Organic Pokkali cultivation to enable rapid classification, authentication, preservation and revival.

 Seed Vault

 Deploy low cost air, temperature, humidity, moisture, condensation, light and pest controlled modern version of classic Kerala Pathayam seed vault (not just storage) to preserve all heirloom traditional Pokkali seed varieties for a minimum of 2 cultivation seasons.
 Eliminates risk of extinction of seeds due to crop loss in consequitive seasons triggered by any external natural calamity or human negligence.
-Only for traditional seeds (Chettivirippu, Cheruvirippu, Choottu, Athikiramundakan, other) harvested from coastal Pokkali clay farms (not inland) of Ernakulam, Alappuzha and Thrissur districts.
 Proven low cost solutions used in tropical regions of south asia.

 Cultivation Costs